FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/customizing.md

 ## Difficulty & Realism

-If you'd like the make the list more difficult, you'll need to tweak a few things.
+If you'd like the make the list more (or less) difficult, you'll need to tweak a few things.
 You can also experiment with these settings if you'd like to tweak your experience.

 ### AGO